 - 1 (10-ounce) can Rotel® diced tomatoes and chilies, drained

 - 1 to 2 (1 1/2-ounce) packet(s) taco seasoning mix (start with one packet and use another packet or part of another packet if you want a stronger seasoning flavor)

-- 12 ounces chicken meat, poached and diced (or substitute pre-cooked grilled chicken strips, cut up into small chunks; or substitute rotisserie chicken); to make this vegetarian, substitute firm tofu, cut into small chunks and browned in olive oil in a skillet)
+- 12 ounces chicken meat (about 3 cups), poached and diced (or substitute pre-cooked grilled chicken strips, cut up into small chunks; or substitute rotisserie chicken); to make this vegetarian, substitute firm tofu, cut into small chunks and browned in olive oil in a skillet)

 - 1 (10-count) package corn tortillas, cut into small pieces—or substitute 1 cup of Masa Harina (Masa Flour)

 - 1/2 to 1 cup Half & Half (light cream) or milk (I just used 1/2 cup)